firestarter/docs/rules.md

 * Stealing from shop chests you have access to is bannable.

 ### Claims
-* Claims must be at least 100 of one another.
+* Claims must be at least 100 blocks of one another.
 Resizing a claim towards the direction of another claim may be bannable under this rule.

 ### Chat spam and advertising
 * It is okay to mention well-known servers and services in the chat, but advertising a private or malicious server or service is bannable.